Backpacking chairs: making hiking trips memorable since..forever?

 3. ALPS Mountaineering Tri-Leg Stool.

 The Tri-leg Stool by ALPS Mountaineering truly ticks all the right boxes when it comes to portability, affordability, and durability.
-It’s a relatively cheap backpacking chair as it won’t set you back more than $17, and it’s light enough to carry around in your backpack without any issues.
+It’s a relatively cheap backpacking chair, and it’s light enough to carry around in your backpack without any issues.
 This mountaineering stool weighs in at just 2 lbs, and yet it can support a weight of up to 250 lbs.

 It measures 14″ W x 14″ L x 16″ H, and it is available in an orange Rust colorway or in a Deep Sea blue.
 As for reliability and durability, the stool boasts a powder-coated steel frame, as well as a 600D Polyester fabric.
 The design allows it to fold conveniently, in which case it fits nicely into its own shoulder bag.
 Alternatively, you can use the attached carry-on strap.